fera0013/CarND-Vehicle-Detection-P5/README.md

 For the other hog parameters, I used the default values `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`.
 Finetuning of these parameters is deferred to a future iteration of this project.

+The hog-feature extraction code can be found in the third cell of the .ipynb notebook.

 ####2.
 Explain how you settled on your final choice of HOG parameters.

 The hog parameters were chosen based on the final detection results on the image in the `.\test_images` subfolder, which could be achieved with the hog-features of channel 0 in HLS color space.